MikeHopley/ftl-ships-strategy/index.md

 The clone bay corner is vulnerable to event boarding; pre-vent it, then let some oxygen refill.
 When you need to vent really fast, consider venting through weapons too (6 airlocks rather than 4).

 Charge Ion is the best ion weapon in the game.
 Adding another 2-power ion weapon will take down shields reliably for the whole game (even a 1-power ion will do, especially mid-game).
 Hacking somewhat overlaps with the ion cascade, but is still very strong.

 Early reactor upgrades are expensive.
 Avoid buying more than you absolutely need.
 You can get by with much less than you might think, for quite some time.

 ## Mantis A

 Shields-3, shields-4, then look for a weapon.
 Don't forget weapons-2 is 40 scrap; buying this lets you use the Small Bomb and Basic Laser together.
 Mantis Pheromones is somewhat useful, but also fine to sell.
 Small Bomb is a great boarding support weapon, and can also disable enemy weapons.
 Use it liberally in sector 1 to reduce risk.

 When completely safe, destroy systems for surrender offers (as low as 2 hull).
 Boarding with 3 crew can often disable clone/medbays without spending missiles.

+Start two Mantis in the teleporter.
+I like the third Mantis on piloting, as that's closer to the teleporter and makes the Engi more mobile.
+Start your fourth crew on weapons, then run to engines as needed.

 Consider upgrading teleporter somewhat early, as this lets you board automated ships.